Mreoch1/content-aggregator/README.md

 - Search for YouTube videos and Reddit threads simultaneously
 - Display results side by side with publication dates
 - Sort results by relevance or date
-- User authentication with persistent sessions
+- Simple user authentication with persistent sessions
 - Save favorite videos and threads
 - Responsive design for both desktop and mobile use